GlistenSTAR/photo-show-with-anime.js/README.md

 # photo-show-with-anime.js

-hello

-I make this project using anime.js
+This project using anime.js and developed/

 In this project when you move the mouse, photo appear with mask.